 The yellow building at Lords Square between Dunkin Donuts and the laundromat was constructed between 1865 and 1872.
 Despite its neglected appearance and the boxy addition on the front it once served as one of the town’s three fire stations, housing engine #2, the Neptune, and the town’s first motorized fire truck, Hose 2.

-The current fire station on Central Street was built in 1910.
-It may have been originally built as an extension of the elementary school, but became the town’s first continuously staffed fire station.
-Cabinetmaker Joseph Bakula purchase the Lords Square fire department building in 1930 and used it for several years as his shop.
+The current fire station on Central Street was built in 1907.
+Cabinetmaker Joseph Bakula purchased the Lords Square fire department building in 1930 and used it for several years as his shop.
 His stepdaughter Helen Ziolkowski lived upstairs and operated her antique store Calico Collectibles in the building for 25 years.
 The building was sold to the current owners in order to help pay for her nursing home care.
 Mrs. Ziolkowski died in 2013 at the age of 98.

 The other two companies were on Warren Street and in the Candlewood neighborhood.
 The fire station had a bell tower in the front and a tall hose-drying tower in the rear.